 Sag Harbor is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 2,785 people and two associated neighborhoods, Sag Harbor is the 493rd largest community in New York.
-Sag Harbor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Sag Harbor was built prior to World War II, making it one of the older and more historic villages in the country.

 Sag Harbor home prices are not only among the most expensive in New York, but Sag Harbor real estate also consistently ranks among the most expensive in America.